Starting with JEB 4.2, users have the ability to instruct dexdec1 to load external Intermediate Representation (IR) optimizer plugins. 2

 - Precompiled jar files: the source language can be anything that compiles to Java bytecode; those plugins cannot be hot-swapped, and therefore are not ideal for prototyping/experimenting; they are great for mature plugins though.

-- Java plugin scripts: single Java source files; similar to Python scripts.
+- Java plugin scripts: single Java source files.
 Strong typing and IDE integration (e.g. with Eclipse or IntelliJ) with Javadoc makes it ideal for developing complex plugins.
-Hot reload supported as well.
+Hot reload is supported.
+(They can be seamlessly modified while JEB is running, making them great for prototyping.)

 In this blog, we will show how to write a Python plugin script.
 Users familiar with JEB client scripting will be in familiar territory.